ishkining/100_days_of_python/README.md

 ## Day 12-13

 Now I'm tired in a new level, but I can do these exercises with closed eyes.
 It wasso easy, but in some cases theory is really useful.

+## Day 14-15

+It's so cool that I'm using PyCharm right now, I forget about this IDE that is really amazing to use.
+New coffee machine program with TODOs is really mind blowing